Troubleshooting for iPad Screen Replacement

 If your iPad touch digitizer will not respond to touch at all, make certain the flex cable is not crimped (folded too much) or damaged.
 The flex cable is very fragile so do not bend or handle roughly.
 Crimping causes micro fractures in the thin metal inside a flex cable.
 Once this metal is cracked, power and other impulses cannot flow through the device.

-Also check that all your cables are fully seated and plugged in.
+Also check that all your cables are fully seated and plugged in /locked.
 Flex cables that need to slide into position and lock can easily come loose during reassembly.
+The connectors need to be pushed in all the way and the white lines need to be flush against the connector.
+This may require some force with a tool to get it in properly.

 If only part of your touch screen is not working such as the top third, or left side, you likely have a cable that is miss aligned.
 Check all the connectors on the flex cable match up.
 If this plug is off center, you will see problems such as this called “blocking”.